 - When an external electric field is applied, the cathode rays get deflected towards the positive electrode, but in the absence of electric field, they travel in a straight line.

-- With all this evidence, Thompson concluded that cathode rays are made of negatively charged particle called “electrons”.
+- With all this evidence, Thompson concluded that cathode rays are made of negatively charged particles called “electrons”.